jpasqua/FauxVT/README.md

 **[Instructions](Instructions.md)**: This document desribes how to print, assemble, wire, and prepare software for FauxVT.

-***NOTE: THIS IS A WORK IN PROGRESS***

-The documentation on required electronics, wiring, and software setup is not complete.
+***THIS IS A WORK IN PROGRESS***: The documentation on required electronics, wiring, and software setup is not complete.
 At this point you should consider yourself an alpha-tester!

 The STL files for FauxVT can be found on [printables](https://www.printables.com/model/NNNNN).